aitos-io/BoAT-X-Framework/README.md

 $chmod a+x ./build/demo/demo_<protocol>/<demo_name>
 $./build/demo/demo_<protocol>/<demo_name>
 ```
-\<protocol\> can be `ethereum` `fiscobcos` `platone` `fabric` `platon` `hw_bcs`.
+\<protocol\> can be `ethereum` `fiscobcos` `platone` `fabric` `platon` `hw_bcs` `chainmaker`.
 Make sure the network connection to the blockchain node (or blockchain simulator) is available.

 ## Using BoAT in Your Code

 ### Contract C Interface Generation

-Smart contract is the code running on the blockchain virtual machine.
-Smart contract runs like remote API calls.
-Though the programming language of smart contract is not C, it has defined ABI (Application Binary Interface).
-Remote call to the contract must follow the ABI.
+The smart contract is the code running on the blockchain virtual machine.
+Smart contracts run like remote API calls.
+Though the programming language of smart contracts is not C, it has defined ABI (Application Binary Interface).
+Therefore, remote calls to the contract must follow the ABI.

-However manually applying the rule of ABI is quite complex for embedded C programmers.
+However, manually applying the rule of ABI is quite complex for embedded C programmers.
 BoAT IoT Framework SDK provides some tools to generate C interface codes from the ABI.
-The generated C API can be called from other part within the C project.
-Though not all contract ABI can be converted to C interface due to lack of object-oriented programming capability, the tools could ease a lot of works.
+The generated C API can be called from other parts within the C project.
+Though not all contract ABI can be converted to a C interface due to a lack of object-oriented programming capability, the tools could ease many obligations.

 The generation tools are written in Python and lie in ./tools.

-Copy the ABI json file generated by truffle or ctool during contract compilation, to the corresponding directory in ./contract.
-The generation tool will be called against the ABI file during make.
+Copy the ABI json file generated by truffle or C-tool during contract compilation, to the corresponding directory in ./contract.
+The generation tool will be called against the ABI file during the making.
 You can include generated head files (./contract/generated) in your C code to call the APIs.

 ### How to Call a Contract in Your C code